gmirsky/gitlab_nrpe_check/README.md

 chmod +x /usr/lib64/nagios/plugins/gitlab_nrpe_check.py
 ```

+On your monitoring server you need to place this file also in the plugins3party directory.
+On my server it was /etc/lib64/nagios/plugins/plugins3party and make it executable just like you did on the target sever above.

-add the following to /etc/nagios/nrpe.cfg
+Then add the following to /etc/nagios/nrpe.cfg

     command[gitlab_nrpe_check]=/usr/lib64/nagios/plugins/gitlab_nrpe_check.py -H <<<your server ip>>>